-Services that are covered for you What you must pay when you get these services chart for any applicable cost- sharing for drugs related to Home Infusion Therapy.
-Your provider may need to obtain prior authorization Hospice Care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Services that are covered for you What you must pay when you get these services ☐ Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier for equipment and supplies related to home infusion therapy. †† See "Medicare Part B prescription drugs" later in this chart for any applicable cost- sharing for drugs related to home infusion therapy.
+You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare- certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
+Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-You will be billed Original Medicare cost sharing.
-When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UnitedHealthcare® Group Medicare Advantage (HMO).
+Covered services include: Drugs for symptom control and pain relief When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not UnitedHealthcare Group Medicare Advantage HMO offered by the ASRS.
 Note: If you are not entitled to Medicare Part A coverage, hospice services are not covered by the plan or by Medicare.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Getting your non- hospice care through our network providers will lower your share of the costs for the services.
+Getting your non- hospice care through our network providers will lower your share of the costs for the services. □Short-term respite care □Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
+While you are in the hospice program, your hospice provider